 Neem oil is a powerful yet safe way to repel certain insects while also providing plant protection against fungal infection.
 It is highly effective against aphids, beetles and caterpillars when applied directly onto the plants they are attacking while also deterring other unwanted visitors from landing on plants in the first place.

-Peppermint is a natural pest deterrent that effectively drives away spiders, ants and other pesky bugs due to its strong scent.
-When planted near areas where you don’t want insect activity or mixed into essential oil sprays, peppermint can be a great defence against uninvited guests without any environmental harm caused by its use.
+Peppermint is a natural deterrent that effectively drives away spiders, ants and other pesky bugs due to its strong scent.
+When planted near areas where you want to get rid of them.
+Or mixed into essential oil sprays, peppermint can be a great defence against uninvited guests without any environmental harm caused by its use.

 6. Garlic Cloves

-Garlic works as a natural pest control remedy because of its pungent smell which pests find offensive – making it difficult for them to inhabit your garden or home environment!
-This makes garlic an effective solution for keeping out moths, slugs and snails without having to resort to chemical pesticides.
+Garlic works because of its pungent smell which pests find offensive – making it difficult for them to inhabit your garden or home environment!
+This makes garlic an effective solution for keeping out moths, slugs and snails as it works as a natural pesticide.

 Onions are great organic insect repellents, as their pungent smell drives away many types of flying bugs like mosquitoes and gnats.
 They can also help ward off whitefly while not posing any threat to beneficial insects such as bees or butterflies when applied in the evening hours with all necessary precautions taken.